TanJunYi/private-console/README.md

 bower install
 ```

-MySQL 5.5 is required
+MySQL (at least version 5.5) is required

 Redis is required

 ### Usage
-Run ```./script_run.sh production``` to launch the server
+Run ```./script_run.sh production``` to kick start the server

-Open http://yourDomain:8300/ in your broswer
+Visit http://yourDomain:8300/ with your browser